codefellows/seattle-iOS-401d8/03-instagram-clone/class-13/README.md

 * Use property observers to set collection view cell's imageViews, when downloaded (lazy load images).
 * Refactor your Filters class to be a singleton.
 	* This new singleton should have 1 instance of the **context** that gets reused for each filter.
+* Add a label to each `UICollectionViewCell` that displays the date the image was posted.

 ### Stretch Goal:
 * Add 3-5 more CIFilters to the `Filters` class.
-* Add a label to each `UICollectionViewCell` that says the corresponding name of the filter being displayed.
 * **Code Challenge:**
 	* Write a function that computes the list of the first 100 Fibonacci numbers.(This is trickier than it seems).